-- The applications that you have installed on your iPad are conflicting with each other.
-This can cause system errors.
+- The apps installed on your iPad are conflicting against each other, causing system errors.

-- There is a tablet boot-up issue that is taking over other operations of the iPad.
+- There is a tablet boot-up issue taking over other operations of the iPad.

 - The firmware or the operating system is outdated.

-- Method 1-4: These are the common options and can be used to solve small problems.
-Because of the low complexity level, anyone can follow them easily and conveniently.
+- Method 1-4: These are the common fixes for small problems.
+Anyone can follow them easily.

 1. Charging Your Frozen iPad

-When you experience a frozen iPad issue, your first fix should be the "full charge".
-Yes, sometimes your iPad will simply need to be charged fully in order to operate smoothly.
+When you experience a frozen iPad issue, your first fix should be the "fully charging it".
+Yes, sometimes your iPad will simply need more batteries to operate smoothly.
 This is the easiest remedy and helps you narrow down the issues.
 According to Apple, you must charge your tablet for at least an hour.

-If the charging does not fix the problem, then you must move on to the "space" part.
+If charging does not fix the problem, then you must move on to the "space" part.
 First, try to delete some applications that you do not use.
-Next, clear the app caches, and while you are at it, remove all the unnecessary files.
-Finally, try to check if the prob-lem solves.
+Next, clear the app caches, and while you are at it, remove all the unnecessary junk files.
+Finally, check if your frozen iPad is getting back to normal.

 3. Force Restart iPad

-If the last method did not do the magic, then it is better to restart your iPad.
-Here is how you can do it for the two different types:
+If the last methods don't work, then it is better to try force-restarting your iPad.
+Here is how:

-- iPad with Face ID models: Hold and release the Volume up button and repeat this with the Volume down button.
-Next, hold the side button until the logo ap-pears.
-Finally, release the buttons so that your device can restart.
+- iPad with Face ID: Hold and release the volume Up button and repeat this with the volume Down button.
+Next, hold the Side button until the logo appears and release it.
+Then your device can restart.

-- iPad with Home button models: Hold the on/off (sleep/wake) and the Home buttons simultaneously until you see the Apple logo appear on the screen.
+- iPad with Home button: Hold the on/off (Sleep/Wake) and the Home buttons simultaneously until you see the Apple logo appear on the screen.

 Advantages of this method: